ayrtonsoftware/ChineseLessons/Learning/Chat.md

 - Emphasizes pronunciation and tone accuracy
 - Provides multiple learning methods and resources
 - Includes progress tracking and self-assessment tools
+- Complete practice exercises for all 6 months
+- Structured daily practice schedules with specific activities